-Management of the Company evaluates events that have occurred after the balance sheet date of December 31, 2017 through May 1, 2018, the date which these financial statements were issued.
+Management of the Company evaluates events that have occurred after the balance sheet date of September 30, 2017 through October 27, 2017, the date which these financial statements were available to be issued.
 Based upon the review, management did not identify any recognized or non-recognized subsequent events that would have required adjustment or disclosure in the financial statements.